SMRxT/style-guide/elm/README.md

 ## How to Structure Modules for a Page

+### Smaller Pages

+- [Page].elm

+Just go ahead and grow the page inside a single file.
+For smaller pages, it makes perfect sense to just keep the `Model`, `Msg`, `update`, and `view` all nearby.
+When it starts to feel unweildy and hard to find pieces of the page, break it out into multiple pages.

+### Larger pages

-Our Elm apps generally take this form:
+Our large Elm pages generally take this form:

-- Main.elm
 - Model.elm
 - Update.elm
 - View.elm
+- Main.elm (when using a polyglot)
-- Flags.elm
+- Flags.elm (for non-SPAs, can include in the Main)

 Inside **`Model.elm`**, we contain the actual model for the view state of our program.
 Note that we generally don't include non-view state inside here, preferring to instead generalize things away from the view where possible.
 For example, we might have a record with a list of assignments in our `Model` file, but the assignment type itself would be in a module called `Data.Assignment`.

 **`Update.elm`** contains our update code.
 This includes the `Msg` types for our view.
 Inside here most of our business logic lives.

 Inside **`View.elm`**, we define the view for our model and set up any event handlers we need.

-**`Flags.elm`** contains a decoder for the flags of the app.
-We aim to keep our decoders basic and so decode into a special `Flags` type that mirrors the structure of the raw JSON instead of the structure of the `Model` type.
-The `Flags` and `Model` modules should not depend on each other.

 **`Main.elm`** is our entry file.
 Here, we import everything from the other files and actually connect everything together.